Need some help? Listed below are the answers to the frequently asked questions and concerns.

 4. I'm still looking for a job!
 How can I get information on current jobs posted by Career Development?

 To keep up to date with the latest job postings, you can check out our weekly CareerTalk, listing the weeks most recent job postings.
 If you are on Facebook, consider liking Career Development's Facebook to receive updates about the newest jobs.
-Don't forget to register for and check Handshake our online job board, frequently.
-Follow us on Twitter : https://twitter.com/wucareer
+Don't forget to check Handshake, our online job board, frequently.
+Follow us on Twitter.

 5. I am interested in doing an internship for academic credit.
 How do I begin that process?